Table of Contents

 However, 3PLs like ShipBob bring years of industry expertise to the table.
 ShipBob stays up-to-date on the current state of the industry to help ensure that your supply chain continues to run smoothly despite unexpected events and possible disruptions.

-In the event that there is a disruption, ShipBob’s best-in-class customer service team is in constant communication with merchants and informs of any possible disruptions to their supply chain.
+In the event that there is a disruption, ShipBob’s best-in-class customer service team is in constant communication with merchants and informs them of any possible disruptions to their supply chain.

 “ShipBob feels like a partner.
 I’ve been passed around the 3PL world, and I’m glad to put roots down with ShipBob.
 I can’t stress enough how much easier my life has gotten since.
 Getting to share product feedback and future ideas with ShipBob has been so refreshing and reassuring.